glouppe/info8006-introduction-to-ai/lecture0.md

 - In linguistics, the argument of **poverty of the stimulus** states that children do not receive sufficient input to generalize grammatical rules through linguistic input alone.
-    - A baby hears too few sentences to deduce the grammar of English before he speaks correctly.

 - (Controversial) Therefore, humans must be *biologically pre-wired* with **innate knowledge** for representing language.
 ]